itemis/itemis-blog/ikvm-xtext-standalone/ikvm-standalone-1.md

 By writing an Xtext grammar, one doesn't only get a parser and a serializer, but also abstract syntax trees and the corresponding classes, syntax validations and cross-references to other EMF models.
 Apart from the generated classes, Xtext includes a runtime library which provides an extensive infrastructure of re-usable, customizable services for handling DSL models.

-This blog series will illustrate the integration of a simple Xtext DSL within a .NET command-line application written in C# by using the Java-to-.NET translator IKVM.
+This blog series will illustrate the integration of a simple Xtext DSL within a .NET command-line application written in C# by using the Java-to-.NET translator [IKVM.NET](https://www.ikvm.net/).

 In the first part of this series, we will give an overview of the example use case, a command-line calculator.